espeak-ng/espeak-ng/platforms/windows/espeakedit/ReadMe.txt

 Use the  "Unicode Release" build configuration.
-This linkls with the "Unicode Release" version of the wxWidgets libraries.
+This links with the "Unicode Release" version of the wxWidgets libraries.